Syrian army to halt operations Thursday morning

-BEIRUT The Syrian army will stop operations on Thursday morning but remain on alert to confront any attacks, Syrian state television quoted a defence ministry source as saying.
+BEIRUT The Syrian army will stop operations on Thursday morning but remain on alert to confront any attacks, Syrian state television quoted a defense ministry source as saying.

 "After our armed forces carried out successful missions in combating the criminal acts of terrorist groups and imposed the authority of the state on its land, (it has been) decided to end operations starting tomorrow morning," a TV newsflash said.